theredfish/indiedevcasts/posts/the_right_indie_gamedev_workflow.md

 According to the general consensus, it's better to reduce your scope at maximum to learn and fail fast.
 I agree with this statement except in these two cases:

 - You don't have prior experience, you just start game development in which case you shouldn't restrain your motivation.
 Go for your big dream project, and fail.
-Expel that need to create your big dream project, you will realize your limits soon enough.
+Expel that need to create your dream project, you will realize your limits soon enough.
 However you will **learn**.
 Everything you do in this first attempt will serve you for the rest of your gamedev path.